 CERVICAL CANCER SCREENING

-The UNEDSA project was funded by Alma and ELMA philanthropies and involved six (6) institutions who identified individual projects in response to the overall aim of UNEDSA which were to enhance the quality of nursing scholarship and practice.
+The UNESDA was funded by AP (Atlantic Philantrophies), ELMA Philantrophies and involved six (6) institutions who identified individual projects in response to the overall aim of UNEDSA which were to enhance the quality of nursing scholarship and practice.

 The following university nursing departments were project grantees:

 FUNDISA’s project management role included activities towards two objectives:

 - To ensure the overall integration of the UNEDSA Programme in South Africa to achieve greater impact